 |Weight||75kg (11st 11lb)|

-After making his mark with the England U18 squad, Sam Olver secured a professional contract with Northampton Saints in March last year.
-He is the Peterborough-born son of Harlequins and Saints hooker John Olver, who won three England caps from 1990-92.
+After making his mark with the England U18 squad, Sam Olver secured a professional contract with Northampton Saints in March last year and appeared in four matches during the 2014 U20 Six Nations Championship.
+He is the Peterborough-born son of former Harlequins and Saints hooker John Olver, who won three England caps from 1990-92.
 Sam initially played in eight consecutive games at England U18 level dating back to his debut against France at Fylde in 2012.
 He was a member of the squad that became the European champions in Spain that April and 16 months later landed a last-gasp conversion of Alex Lundberg’s that beat Wales 17-15 on the tour of South Africa.

 Sam joined Stamford RFC when he was four, played at scrum half until he was 12 and made his debut for Northampton off the bench for the Wanderers in a 30-5 A League win over Newcastle.
 “I really enjoyed it.
 The intensity was another level,” said Sam, whose father is rugby master at Oundle School where Olver Jnr has been studying art, psychology and sport science and captained the first XV.